ABOUT THE CONGRESS

 Martin Oxley has spent his career in fast moving, international business with a focus on business strategy & development.
 He has held top management positions in a number of Blue Chip & CEE based international companies.
 He has also been CEO of the British Polish Chamber of Commerce (BPCC), which under his leadership was recognized as the Best British Chamber of Commerce in Europe for four consecutive years.
 He was Director General of UK Trade & Investment at the British Embassy in Warsaw, where he led on the delivery of the British government’s world renowned GREAT campaign in Central Europe, one of the best ever digital country campaigns.
 Martin has worked with most of the leading UK based international corporations as they have developed in the CEE region.
 In addition to his role as Chairman of Exorigo-Upos Group, Martin sits on the Board of IORMA, the UK based Global Consumer Commerce Centre.
 He is passionate about design thinking, innovation & digital

-Senior Banking Executive with more than 15 years of experience in retail banking, card and payment, sales and product development, M & A processes and start-ups in major European banks such as Raiffeisen Bank Polska SA, Polbank EFG (EFG Eurobank Ergasias SA ), PKO BP and Bank Austria Creditanstalt.
-From March 2017 Orange Polska is responsible for Orange Bank Mobile Finance.
-Enthusiasts of product integration and banking offers with new payment technologies (mobile payment, NFC, cryptanalysts, blockchain) to create unique customer experiences in the new digital world.
+Senior Banking Executive with more than 15 years of experience in retail banking, card and payment, sales and product development, M&A processes and start-ups in major European banks such as Raiffeisen Bank Polska SA, Polbank EFG (EFG Eurobank Ergasias SA ), PKO BP and Bank Austria Creditanstalt.
+From March 2017 is responsible for Orange Bank Mobile Finance.
+Enthusiasts of product integration and banking offers with new payment technologies (mobile payment, NFC, cryptanalysts, blockchain).
 FINTECH enthusiasts and changes in the financial markets caused by the mobile revolution and adapt to the expectations of the new 2.0 client

 Graduated from Warsaw School of Economics Ph.D. in economics,